Luke-Herring/CTF-Notes/Password-Cracking/Cracking.md

 -- $6$   SHA-512

 				cewl
+- Make a wordlist by crawling the website

-cewl -w list.txt -d 5 -m 5 www.Ip.com 			Make a wordlist by crawling the website
+cewl -w list.txt -d 5 -m 5 www.Ip.com

 				Haiti
 Identify what type of hash